couchbase/query/tutorial/content/slide-46.md

 ## Assembling and loading user profiles

 When a player loads his gameworld the client application needs to load the data from all the buckets.
-This can be accomplished with by running a single N1QL query.
-The query on the right assembles a the blobs from all three buckets for a user with key "zid-jungle-0001".
+This can be accomplished by running a single N1QL query.
+The query on the right assembles the blobs from all three buckets for a user with key "zid-jungle-0001".

 <pre id="example">